Back to Basics: How to Use a Generator

 First things first – do your homework:

-Certain camping grounds and caravan parks do not permit the use of generators.
-This is particularly true for areas close to protected forests and natural reserves.
-Do some research to find out whether caravan parks along your slated route will allow you to use a generator.
-Even if they do, they will most likely have certain guidelines governing generator usage; in the interest of a hassle-free caravanning holiday, it’s always best to check these out in advance.
+If you plan on traveling to national parks, generators are a BIG no- no primarily due to the noise and potential fire hazard that they pose.
+There are also a number of camp ground and caravan parks that do not permit the use of generators.
+You will need to do some research to find out whether the caravan parks or campgrounds along your route will allow you to use a generator and if so, whether there are any guidelines governing generator usage; in the interest of a hassle-free caravanning holiday, it’s always best to check these out in advance.

 Basic generator etiquette at camping grounds:

-You might be out on the open road, but basic civic sense doesn’t cease to apply.
-Continue being a good neighbour.
-Set up your generator such that its exhaust faces away from fellow campers.
+Just because you are out on the open road, doesn’t mean that common sense and basic manners and etiquette should go out the window.
+Please continue to be a good neighbour.
+Set up your generator in a way that its exhaust faces away from fellow campers.
 Not only is inhaling ULP fumes highly unpleasant, you definitely don’t want to perpetrate a carbon monoxide poisoning situation!
 Even if you do need to use your generator in a relatively constricted space, inform your fellow campers well in advance.
 Try not to run the generator when everyone’s trying to sleep, and if you absolutely have to, invest in a silencer to reduce the noise.

 Regular generator maintenance: